DrPayne25/Reading-Notes/HTML.md

 - Creating a list of all the reasons a person would visit your site can help you find out what they are trying to achieve
 - Thinking about what a visitor will need to achieve what they are looking to do is the next key step
-- Remember you are working with human pyschology here if someone doesn’t find what they need quickly or it is wrong info they will most likely look elsewhere
+- Remember you are working with human psychology here if someone doesn’t find what they need quickly or it is wrong info they will most likely look elsewhere
 - Will visitors be familiar with your subject area / brand or do you need to introduce yourself?
 - Will they be familiar with the product / service / information you are covering or do they need background information on it?
 - What are the most important features of what you are offering?